jdm/who-roots-the-rooters/dump.md

 # Memory management for the DOM

-It's essential that we never destroy a DOM object while it's still accessible from either JavaScript or native code.
-Such use-after-free bugs often result in exploitable security holes.
+It's essential that we never destroy a DOM object while it's still accessible from either JavaScript or native code - such use-after-free bugs often result in exploitable security holes.
 To solve this problem, most existing browsers use [reference counting](http://en.wikipedia.org/wiki/Reference_counting) to track the pointers between underlying low-level DOM objects.